sinsau182/Cloudocs-Ui/README.md

 Edit pages in pages/ — hot reload is enabled.

 ☁️ Deploy
 Easiest way: Deploy on Vercel

-For manual deploy instructions, see the Next.js docs
+For manual deploy instructions, see the Next.js docs.
-.